 Therapy Dog Training

 This class helps prepare dogs and their owners for therapy dog certification and visits.
 Dogs are introduced to visit skills and owners are taught how to handle potential problems.
 Dogs must be friendly towards people, have excellent obedience skills, and be under the owner’s control around people and other dogs.
+A brief obedience evaluation will be done at the first class meeting.
 No aggression is acceptable.

 This course is five weeks in length, one hour per week, and is $100.

 Class size is limited, so to reserve a spot, email [email protected]

 If you would like to be notified when the next class is upcoming, submit your information using the “Interested?” tab below.